Alfred Hitchcock Collectors Guide: The Farmer’s Wife (1928)

 • Finally listed: every official, restored release on Blu-ray, DVD and streaming

-Note: this is one of 100-odd Hitchcock articles coming over the next few months.
-Any dead links are to those not yet published.
+Note: this is part of an ongoing series of 150-odd Hitchcock articles; any dead links are to those not yet published.
 Subscribe to the email list to be notified when new ones appear.

 Lillian Hall-Davis and Jameson Thomas in The Farmer's Wife (1928, dir.
 Alfred Hitchcock)